Below are a list of commonly asked questions to Physiotherapists.

 Each stage of the assessment process will be explained to the patient and, once a diagnosis is made, a treatment plan will be formulated in collaboration with the patient.
 Patients will be educated about the cause of the complaint and a clear plan will be put in place to resolve the problem.
 On the rare occasions that a problem presents requiring onward referral, Dan will arrange the relevant consultations.

 Dan is an expert in manual and exercise therapy.
-The outstanding facilities in the fully-equipped gym in New Minds College provide the ideal environment for the exercise rehabilitation that is required to recover from most injuries.
+The outstanding facilities in the fully-equipped gym in Fitnessworx provide the ideal environment for the exercise rehabilitation that is required to recover from most injuries.

 Yes.
 All major Irish Health Insurance providers offer refunds for treatment by Chartered Physiotherapists.
 Please refer to your insurance policy for its terms and conditions.

 The number of treatments required depends on the severity of the condition.
 Most problems should show significant improvement within 2 to 3 sessions.
 More long-standing problems can take longer to resolve.
 Dan’s aim is to assist patients in resolving their problems in as short a time-frame as possible.

 Payment must be made after each consultation.
 We accept or credit card or cash for your convenience.
 Receipts will be emailed to you after each consultation.